 The Board Charter sets out the authority, responsibilities and operation of the Trustee Board in its capacity as trustee for the Fund.

 The Charter also guides and informs the Directors about their responsibilities and authorities when conducting the day to day business of the Board.

 The Board Appointment and Renewal Policy sets out the detailed processes for the skills-based nomination, selection and appointment of Employer Directors, Member Directors and Independent Directors.

 As a general principle, Directors are appointed for four year terms and have a maximum tenure of 12 years.

-The Equip Board renewal and assessment policy sets out the approach taken to manage Board renewal, while recognising the obligations under the APRA Prudential Standards, the benefits of continuity on the Board, and the equal representation principles in the Superannuation Industry (Supervision) Act (the Act).
+The Board Appointment and Renewal Policy also sets out the approach taken to manage Board renewal, while recognising the benefits of continuity of knowledge on the Board, our obligations under the APRA Prudential Standards, and the equal representation principles in the Superannuation Industry (Supervision) Act (the Act).

 Code of Conduct

 The Trustee is proud of its reputation as an ethical and professional company that aims to achieve the highest standard in everything it does.